Secondary (English Medium) (Part-time) PGDE

 English:

-• Scottish Higher (C or above) OR
+• Scottish Higher level grade C or above,

-• A level (D or above) OR
+• OR A level at grade D, OR

-• GCSE English Language (C/4 or above) and English Literature (C/4 or above) or equivalent PLUS
+• GCSE English Language (C/4 or above) and English Literature (C/4 or above) or equivalent, PLUS

 Mathematics or Applications of Mathematics:

-• National 5 (C or above) OR
+• National 5 at grade C or above, OR

 Our full-time programmes are not available by distance learning: